-Travel to Hong Kong and scratch the cosmopolitan, high-tech surface and you'll discover vestiges of ancient China in its culture.
+Travel to Hong Kong and scratch the cosmopolitan, tech-heavy surface and you'll discover vestiges of ancient China in its culture.
 Residents invariably live in two worlds: Skyscrapers and enormous shopping malls adjoin narrow alleys crowded with traditional vendors' stalls.
 Businesspeople use cell phones to consult fortune-tellers before making important decisions.
-Even as they are deeply into technology, they preserve ancient customs—particularly in regards to the correct feng shui of buildings.
+Even as the city delves deeply into technology, it preserve ancient customs—particularly in regards to the correct feng shui of buildings.
 Only a few miles/kilometers away, farmers and gardeners in less frequented villages in the New Territories tend their crops much as they have for generations.

 Perched precariously on the edge of the People's Republic of China, Hong Kong—with its strategic deepwater harbor and proximity to the rest of Asia's most populous nation—profited for decades as the capitalist gateway for the communist giant to the north.
 What was once a settlement of fishing villages became one of the world's busiest international ports and business centers.

 Hong Kong is a city of levels.
 At the top is Victoria Peak, on Hong Kong Island, from which mansions of the wealthy look out over the high-rise apartments of the merely affluent.
 Farther down the mountain are alleys and tenements dotted with colorful balcony gardens.
 Living on the water itself are the remnants of Hong Kong's boat people—fishing families who traditionally spent most of their lives on their boats.